shelly-hub/Home_Sales/README.md

 Partion on data that does not have relationships in the query delay the output.

 ## Reference
-GROUP BY and FILTER.().Data World.
+GROUP BY and FILTER.(N.D.).Data World.
 Retrieved on 03/8/2023, from <https://docs.data.world/documentation/sql/concepts/intermediate/GROUP_BY.html>